 For more information about initiating incidents from the dashboard, see the Initiate Incident widget.

 When you're on the go, you can initiate incidents from your mobile device using the xMatters mobile app.
-Tap Initiate at the top of the Incidents screen to fill in basic information about the incident, then tap Submit.
+Tap Initiate at the top of the Incidents screen to select an incident submission form, fill in information about the incident, then tap Submit.

 For more information about initiating incidents from the xMatters mobile app, see Mobile Incident Management.

 The xMatters app in Slack lets you initiate an incident in xMatters without leaving Slack.
-After you have the app connected, use the /xmatters initiate command and fill in the basic incident information.
+After you have the app connected, use the /xmatters initiate command to select an incident submission form, fill in incident information, and click Submit.

 For more information on setting up the app and initiating incidents in Slack, see our Slack workflow guide.